TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

 ^^^^^^^^^^^^^^^

-The :class:`DatagramHandler` class, located in the :mod:`logging.handlers` module, inherits from :class:`SocketHandler` to support sending logging messages over UDP sockets.
+The :class:`DatagramHandler` class, located in the :mod:`logging.handlers` module, inherits kutoka :class:`SocketHandler` to support sending logging messages over UDP sockets.

 .. class:: DatagramHandler(host, port)

-   Returns a new instance of the :class:`DatagramHandler` class intended to communicate with a remote machine whose address is given by *host* and *port*.
+   Returns a new instance of the :class:`DatagramHandler` kundi intended to communicate with a remote machine whose address is given by *host* and *port*.

    .. versionchanged:: 3.4